Yermo/nativescript-mapbox/README.md

 ```

 ### setMapStyle
 You can update the map style after you've loaded it.

-How neat is that!?
+> With Mapbox Android SDK 6.1.x (used in plugin version 4.1.0) I've seen Android crash a few seconds after this has been used, so test this well and perhaps don't use it when in doubt.

 ```js
   mapbox.setMapStyle(mapbox.MapStyle.DARK);